gonmf/raycaster/README.md

 # Ray casting experiment

 I've been meaning to write my own 3D graphics engine from scratch, so here it is.
 It has texture mapping, collision detection, vertical camera movement, animation, etc.
-Some notable omissions for now are floor/ceiling texture mapping, floor height/altitude and blitting.
+Some notable omissions for now are floor/ceiling texture mapping and altitude.

 As a demo I've rendered something akin to the first Wolfenstein game.